qheuristics/acud/README.md

-# Power market simulation tool
+# Power market simulation engine

 acud is a lightweight capacity expansion, economic dispatch and unit commitment simulation tool written in Python which uses csv and Excel files as input and output data format.